 - USB 3.0 Ports

 The Shield TV is a device of great build and quality.
-It has a few very interesting features that might turn the scale to its favour after all, especially when compared to all the Chinese devices above.
+It has a few very interesting features that might turn the scale to its favor after all, especially when compared to all the Chinese devices above.

 First of all, it features native Android TV support as Google intended it to.
 You can find more information here.